Trane Technologies plc (TT)’s latest performance is not what we had anticipated - News Daemon

 Technical Analysis of Trane Technologies plc (TT)

-The latest stats from [Trane Technologies plc, TT] show that its last 5-days average volume of 1.5 million was inferior to 1.56 million than last year’s volume.
-As of the previous 9 days, the stock’s Stochastic %D was 11.76%.
-Additionally, its Average True Range was 3.71.
+Trane Technologies plc (NYSE: TT) saw its 5-day average volume 1.85 million, a positive change from its year-to-date volume of 1.57 million.
+As of the previous 9 days, the stock’s Stochastic %D was 39.08%.
+Additionally, its Average True Range was 4.00.

 Trane Technologies plc (NYSE: TT) Key Stats